kean/Future/README.md

 Each callback is optional - you don't have to attach all at the same time.
 The future guarantees that it can be resolved with only one result, the callbacks are also guaranteed to run only once.

-By default the callbacks are run on `.main` scheduler.
+By default, the callbacks are run on the `.main` scheduler.
 It runs immediately if on the main thread, otherwise asynchronously on the main thread.

 > See [**Threading**](#threading) for a rationale and more info.